 - All mandatory immunization records are to be submitted to the Health Sciences Division support staff before a student may register for nursing classes - Students who do not have all their immunization records submitted by the designated date will not be allowed to continue in the nursing program.

-- Documentation of a Two-Step Tuberculosis (TB) screening and yearly TB testing results, or a Two-Step within the last three months.

-- Students with a history of TB vaccination are required to have a Quantiferon serum test
+- Students are required to have a Quantiferon serum test.

-- Tdap (Tetanus, diphtheria and pertussis) within the last 10 years.
-Provide documentation of date
+- Tdap (Tetanus, diphtheria and pertussis) provide documentation of date of immunization.

 - Immunization Titers

-- ❖ MMR (Measles, Mumps, Rubella)
+- MMR (Measles, Mumps, Rubella)

-- ❖ Varicella (Chicken Pox)
+- Varicella (Chicken Pox)

 - Hepatitis B Series

 2. Student Health Issues